 • One pair of sports leggings: Costa Rica is full of epic sports – hiking, horse riding, canyoning – you name it!
 For this, you’ll want some long sports leggings.
 Obviously, the more active you’re planning to be, the more you’ll need.
 I’m obsessed with my Lorna Jane leggings because they’re so durable, not see through, and the colour never runs.
 They are expensive, though, and your normal gym leggings should be fine.

-• One fold-away raincoat: if you’re going to the rainforest or visiting Costa Rica in the rainy season, a raincoat is a must for your packing list!
+• One fold-away raincoat: if you’re going to the rainforest or visiting Costa Rica in the rainy season, a raincoat like this one is a must for your packing list!
 I prefer one that you can pack up really small so it doesn’t take up too much room.

 • One jumper: It can get chilly in the evening in the centre of the country.
 It can also get cold on planes and buses.
 Having a jumper may be necessary.